jmespath-community/jmespath.spec/jep-012-01-raw-string-literals.md

 ## Impact

-The impact to existing users of JMESPath is that the use of a JSON literal in which the quotes are elided SHOULD be converted to use the string-literal rule of the grammar.
-Whether or not this conversion is absolutely necessary will depend on the specific JMESPath implementation.
+The impact to existing users of JMESPath is that the use of a JSON literal in which the quotes are elided MUST be quoted or converted to use the raw-string rule of the grammar.

 Implementations MAY choose to support the old syntax of allowing elided quotes in JSON literal expressions.
 If an implementation chooses this approach, the